elunna/nerfhack-changelog/README.md

 * New creation debuting in NerfHack
 * Grease traps function similarly to rust traps, but they spray a blast of grease at the player or monster that stepped on it.
 * When you step on a grease trap, you either slip in a puddle of grease or get sprayed by a grease hose.
+* When stepped on, the trap disarms with a random 1 in 15 chance.
+* You can also #untrap grease traps, if successful you may yield a rubber hose or a can of grease.

 Puddle of grease:
   * If you don't have levitation or flying, you gain fumbling ("You step in a puddle of grease.")